 Click the "Save" button to save your modified Pipeline script.

 In this article, we have discussed how to set up a Jenkins Pipeline on AWS.
-We covered the installation of Jenkins on an EC2 instance, the configuration of Jenkins, the creation of a Pipeline, the set up of AWS credentials in Jenkins, and the modification of the Pipeline script to use AWS credentials.
+We covered the installation of Jenkins on an EC2 instance, the configuration of Jenkins, the creation of a Pipeline, if you are having issues with Jenkins taking a long time to build, you can check out our article on how to speed up Jenkins builds here! the set up of AWS credentials in Jenkins, and the modification of the Pipeline script to use AWS credentials.
 With this setup, you can automate the build, test, and deployment process of your software, making your software development process more efficient and reliable.

 To get maximum efficiency out of Jenkins, an engineering analytics tool is the need of the hour.
 Hatica offers metrics across 13 dashboards, powered by CI/CD tools, Jira, Asana, Jenkins, and GitHub.
 By collating tool activities at one place, Hatica helps teams streamline their workflow, cut through the clutter of unwanted alerts, and improve productivity.
 Request a demo with Hatica today!